Galfodo/pyvicemon/README.md

 # pyvicemon
-Python remote machine language monitor for the VICE C64 emulator
+Remote machine language monitor for the VICE C64 emulator, implemented in Python

 Connects to a running VICE instance (started with -binarymonitor) on 6502@127.0.0.1